Important Notices from the Headmaster – February 2023

 More information can be found on our website here.

-For further information about extracurricular activities do refer to the sports and/or daily notices sections of the School’s website.
+For further information about extracurricular activities, please refer to the sports and/or daily notices sections of the School’s website.

 As your son shows an interest in a range of extracurricular activities, the Master in Charge of that code will provide you with an indication of the fees/costs associated with each activity.